 Experience in Church Government

 What kind of experience in church government, as a Jesuit superior and then as superior of a province of the Society of Jesus, helped to fully form Father Bergoglio?
-The style of governance of the Society of Jesus involves decisions made by the superior, but also extensive consultation with his official advisers.
+The style of governance of the Society of Jesus involves decisions made by the superior, but also extensive consultation with his official advisors.
 So I ask: “Do you think that your past government experience can serve you in governing the universal church?”
 After a brief pause for reflection, Pope Francis becomes very serious, but also very serene, and he responds:

 “In my experience as superior in the Society, to be honest, I have not always behaved in that way—that is, I did not always do the necessary consultation.
 And this was not a good thing.
 My style of government as a Jesuit at the beginning had many faults.
 That was a difficult time for the Society: an entire generation of Jesuits had disappeared.
 Because of this I found myself provincial when I was still very young.
 I was only 36 years old.
 That was crazy.
 I had to deal with difficult situations, and I made my decisions abruptly and by myself.
 Yes, but I must add one thing: when I entrust something to someone, I totally trust that person.
 He or she must make a really big mistake before I rebuke that person.
 But despite this, eventually people get tired of authoritarianism.